kenmush/kenmush/README.md

 I love PHP, and I've been working mostly on command-line tools lately.
 Here's some projects I'm excited about right now:

-- [Minicli](https://github.com/minicli/minicli) - A minimalist framework for command-line centric PHP apps.
+- [Untapped Waters](https://untappedwaters.com) - Connecting to IOT to digital payments.
-- [Streamaru](https://github.com/erikaheidi/streamaru) - An experimental collection of tools for live streaming with OBS.
+- [ElitePro Security](https://eliteprosecurity.tech) - A digital workforce manager for the security industry

 <!--
 **kenmush/kenmush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.